A Guide to High Voltage Insulating Gloves and Sleeves

 Rubber Insulating Gloves

 This is the core component providing the primary electrical insulation.
-The gloves are made from a specific insulating material, typically dielectric natural or synthetic rubber, manufactured to meet the strict dielectric strength requirements of ASTM D120.
-They are categorized as Type I (natural rubber, not ozone-resistant) or Type II (synthetic, ozone-resistant).
+The gloves are manufactured to meet the dielectric strength requirements of ASTM D120 and are made from natural or synthetic rubber compounds.
+They are categorized by class per ASTM D120 and are marked with test dates and class information.

 Leather Protectors